IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-programming-model.md

 - Mobile "push" notifications
 - IoT sensor data (e.g., Vehicle performance data, weather data)

+{% hint style="success" %}
 The conceptual list of automated sources that can be processed by Serverless functions is of course endless!
+{% endhint %}

+## Why does ICF use **Triggers**

+Triggers are not part of every Serverless programming model, but are a powerful concept within IBM Cloud Functions that supports the [Observer design pattern](https://en.wikipedia.org/wiki/Observer_pattern) effectively.

+In IBM Cloud Functions, the _Trigger_ is a programmatic construct that represents a "class of" or "stream of" events that is suitable for one or more associated functions to process.
+In this pattern the functions themselves are the _Observers_ or "sinks" (for the event data).
+This loose association allows both the functions and the _Event Sources_to remain independent from and agnostic to any specific underlying event processing implementations.

+{% hint style="info" %}
+The name _Trigger_ in our model, since it ultimately invoke a function, is intended to draw upon the analogy of "firing" a weapon.
+Therefore, you will often hear or see the terms _"triggering"_ or _"firing"_ a function used instead of _"invoke"_.
+{% endhint %}

+# Why call a function an **Action**?

+Within the ICF programming model, the _Action_ represents more than just the actual functional code that gets executed